Other articles

 • Collect and analyze information on actual and potential negative impacts in the general areas identified, using sources such as the OECD Due Diligence Guidelines for Responsible Business Conduct, reports from governments, environmental agencies, international and civil society organizations, workers' and trade union representatives, national human rights institutions, the media or other experts.

-It is important to note that the initial assessment should not be seen as an exhaustive evaluation of negative impacts, but rather as a first step in identifying the areas where negative impacts are most likely to be present and significant.
-The company should then carry out a more detailed assessment to identify specific negative impacts and determine appropriate measures to prevent, mitigate or compensate for them.
+It is important to note that the initial assessment should not be seen as an exhaustive evaluation, but rather as a first step in identifying the areas where negative effects are most likely to be present and significant.
+The company will then need to carry out a more detailed assessment to identify specific negative impacts and determine appropriate measures to prevent, mitigate or compensate for them.

 2. Identifying positive impacts

-By identifying and assessing these potential positive impacts, an organization can strengthen its commitment to sustainable development and find new opportunities to create value for stakeholders.
+By identifying and assessing these potential positive effects, an organization can strengthen its commitment to sustainable development and find new opportunities to create value for stakeholders.

 The first example of positive impact.
 Imagine a company that develops measures to reduce the cost of renewable energy for its customers.
 As a result, more customers are able to afford to use renewable energy rather than non-renewable energy, helping to combat climate change.
 This can include practices such as installing solar panels on customers' roofs or providing financial incentives to encourage the use of renewable energies.
 These measures are an example of how a company can make a positive contribution to sustainable development while creating value for its customers and the environment.